Drugs, ammunition and more than £7,000 cash seized in police operation

 In total, officers from Essex Police’s serious violence unit seized 220 grams of crack cocaine, 700 wraps of crack cocaine, 129 grams of heroin, 700 wraps of heroin and 400 wraps of cocaine.

-During county lines intensification week, police also safeguarded 18 people, which means they have been lifted out of gang involvement and offered advice on how to dissociate themselves from that lifestyle.
+During the County Lines 'intensification week', police also safeguarded 18 people, which means they have been lifted out of gang involvement and offered advice on how to dissociate themselves from that lifestyle.

 Comments: Our rules